Toggle menu

 The whole of the flyover closed on Friday 13 December 2024.
 The road beneath the flyover is also closed between the Park Lane roundabout (junction with A184 Felling bypass) and the Five Bridges roundabout (junction with B1426 Sunderland Road).

-The two roundabouts below the flyover can remain open, as expert advice from consultant engineers confirmed it was safe to do so.
+The two roundabouts below the flyover can currently remain open, as expert advice from consultant engineers confirmed it was safe to do so.

 This allows traffic to continue east/west and access between the A184 Felling bypass and the Tyne Bridge, and to the A1 regionwide.